 9. Lock up chemicals.
 Ensure all cleaners and chemicals are locked away in a shed or under the sink so children cannot access them.
 Cabinet locks are an easy way to secure chemicals.

 11. Secure furniture and large objects such as TVs from tipping over.
 Injuries and fatalities due to these objects tipping over are staggering.
-Consider using a product such as these furniture ties to secure furniture or these TV mounts to properly secure TVs.
+Consider using a product such as these furniture ties to secure furniture or TVs.

 13. Install outlet plug covers.
-Outlet plug covers are a cheap way to protect children from placing their fingers or object in an electrical outlet.
+Outlet plug covers are a cheap way to protect children from placing their fingers or objects in an electrical outlet.

 15. Do not leave children unattended with dogs.
 The CDC reports that over 800,000 dog bites occur each year and over 50% of victims are children.

 16. Do not leave children alone in the kitchen.
-Besides the sharp objects such as knives or heavy objects such as tabletop appliances, there are many other hazards that can injure a child.
-Stepping out of the kitchen for only a moment while making a meal can result in an injury such as burns from the stove top.
+Besides sharp objects such as knives or heavy objects such as tabletop appliances, there are many other hazards that can injure a child.
+Stepping out of the kitchen for only a moment while making a meal can result in an injury such as burns from the stovetop.

 10 Tips for Physical Home Safety and Security Products

 1. Install a smart doorbell.
 Home security options are ever-expanding.
-If you want to add a quick layer of protecting your home look at video doorbell option such as Ring.
+If you want to add a quick layer of protecting your home look at video doorbell options such as Ring.

 8. Install a smoke alarm.
-This is home safety 101, but many families still do not have functioning fire alarms place where needed throughout their residence.
+This is home safety 101, but many families still do not have functioning fire alarms or smoke detectors placed where needed throughout their residences.
 The NFPA reports that homes without fire alarms had twice as many home fire victims.

 9. Install a carbon monoxide alarm.
 Carbon monoxide is a silent killer.
-An alarm may be the only safeguard that can make the difference in saving your life when it comes to a carbon monoxide leak that can lead to carbon monoxide poisoning.
+Carbon monoxide detectors may be the only safeguard that can make a difference in saving your life when it comes to a carbon monoxide leak that can lead to carbon monoxide poisoning.

 15 Other Safety Measures to Take Around the House That Are Not Listed Above